cshmookler/cpp_template/README.md

         },                              //
         "headers": [                    // * header file paths (only for libraries) [                           //   * header file path:
-                "cpp_template",         //       (represented as a list of path components) "version.hpp"           //
+                "include",              //       (represented as a list of path components) "version.hpp"           //
             ]                           //
         ],                              //